lorentzforces/selfman/notes-for-current-implementation.md

 ```

 > **NOTE:** For the purposes of the source directory, the version label for a git app is always "git"

+Documentation needs to be updated quite badly (at this point even for my own sake), especially:
+- app flavors and what configuration is valid for each flavor
+- how placeholders work and which fields they can be used in